The Language of Flowers

 A large letter cards is a postcard in which a drawn place name in large letters becomes its subject.
 The name is usually that of a State but many cities and popular tourist spots also had their own cards.
-They were always accompanied by graphic work that could be simple to complex in design.
-Large letter cards were most popular when produced as linens between 1938 and 1942, but they are based on earlier multi-image view-cards with complicated borders that date back to at least 1902.
-Their designs grew more complex through the 1940’s but they were slowly going out of fashion at the same time and they largely died out with the linen postcard.
+They were always accompanied by thematic graphic work that could be simple to complex in design.
+Large letter cards were most popular when produced as linens between 1938 and 1942, but they are based on earlier multi-image vignette view-cards with complicated borders that date back to the 1890’s.
+Their designs grew more complex through the 1940’s but they were slowly going out of fashion at the same time and they largely died out with the popularity of linen postcards.
 Variations of this style still continue to be made.

-This process of painting washes onto a litho-stone with any form of lithographic ink was coined around 1842 as lavis lithograpique by the French printer Rose-Joseph Lemercier.
+The process of painting washes onto a litho-stone with any form of lithographic ink was coined as lavis lithograpique around 1842 by the French printer Rose-Joseph Lemercier.
 This term has since faded from use.

-In laser gravure a laser beam cuts cells of varying depth and width directly into a printing cylinder at 1/10 the speed of electromechanical engraving.
+In laser gravure a laser beam cuts cells of varying depth and width directly into a printing cylinder at 1/10 of the old speed.
 The increased depth also increased print quality as the ink tends to stay inside the inkwells.
 The original image is scanned and digitized just like in electromechanical engraving, and this information then guides the laser beam in a precise manner.
 The reflective surface of copper however is problematic, so these cylinders are usually first coated in plastic.
-Once the image has been transferred it is then electroplated with chrome.
+Once the image has been transferred, it is then electroplated with chrome.
 This added protection increases surface strength allowing for consistent press runs of over a million.
 Once a run is complete the image on cylinder can be stripped off and a fresh coating applied.

-TThe photomultiplier tube used to scan images was eventually replaced with digital image sensors, and from this a new type of electrostatic printer was able to be developed that utilized a laser to transmit data.
+The photomultiplier tube used to scan images in photocopying was eventually replaced with digital image sensors, and from this a new type of electrostatic printer was able to be developed that utilized a laser to transmit data.
 The first such device was produced in 1969, and it reached the marketplace by 1975.
-As the sensor scans the image to be printed in a horizontal linear fashion the data retrieved in a digital format is then transmitted to laser in order to direct its beams in a similar linear fashion across a drum that has been charged with electro static through a second charging roller.
+As the sensor scans the image to be printed in a horizontal linear fashion, the data retrieved in a digital format is then transmitted to a laser in order to direct its beams in a similar linear fashion across a drum that has been charged with electro static through a second charging roller.
 This precise narrow beam of light is first projected onto a mirror, which reflects it through a series of lenses that corrects any image distortion before striking the drum in small bursts.
 While some laser printers use the same white write system to attract pigment to the drum as in photocopiers, other printers use a black write system.
-With black write the laser discharges the static on the drum’s surface where every dot needs to print for the ink dusted onto it in this process is charged and will be repelled by the remaining electrostatic on the drum while being attracted to the discharged neutral areas.
+With black write the laser discharges the static on the drum’s surface only where every dot needs to print.
+The ink dusted onto the drum is charged and will be repelled by the remaining electrostatic on its surface while being attracted to the discharged neutral areas.
 Black write is often preferred for it seems to produce a higher quality image.
-After an entire line has been drawn the drum moves up just enough so the next continuous line can be positioned and drawn in, and this proceeds until the entire image has been transmitted.
-This electrostatic image is then immediately transferred onto a sheet of paper at the bottom of the drum just as with a photocopier and the pigment is then bonded to its surface by running it between two heated Teflon coated rollers.
-The drum’s charge is then quickly recovered for the next job.
+After an entire line has been drawn the drum moves up just enough so the next continuous line can be positioned and drawn in, and this continues until the entire image has been transmitted.
+This electrostatic image is then immediately transferred onto a sheet of paper at the bottom of the drum just as with a photocopier, and the pigment is then bonded to its surface by running it between two heated Teflon coated rollers.
+The drumís charge is then quickly recovered for the next job.
 While laser printers are not generally used in the commercial printing of postcards they are sometimes employed for low volume work.
 They have also inspired a new type of art card under the guise of scanography.

 Letterpress is a relief printing process where the image surface, usually of type is raised above the non-image surface.
-Prints created by this process are characterized by the same solid tones found in traditional woodblock printing, but because the inked form presses the image directly into the paper creating a slight embossing.
-Letterpress is one of the oldest printing methods and was the most widely used to print text throughout the 19th century and halfway through the 20th until it was replaced by offset lithography in the 1960’s.
+Prints created by this process are characterized by the same solid tones found in traditional woodblock printing, but because the inked form presses the image directly into the paper it creates a slight embossing Letterpress was the primary method used to print text throughout the 19th century and halfway through the 20th until it was replaced by offset lithography in the 1960’s.

 A Levygraph is a print created by the photo engraving process patented by Max Levy in Baltimore in 1875.

-A Library card is a term sometimes used for the one cent John Adams postal card (Scott UX15).
-Libraries became large customers of government issued postal ever since their inception in 1873.
-Postals proved to be a cheap method to carry out the many different forms of correspondence that these institutions required.
-Unfortunately standard size postal cards did not fit into standard sized library index files.
-Libraries often purchased large uncut sheets of postals and then trimmed them down to suit their own needs.
-Melvil Dewey relentlessly lobbied the United States Post Office Department until they officially issued this smaller sized card in 1898.
+Collectors sometimes use the term Library card when referring to the one cent John Adams postal card (Scott UX15).
+Libraries had become large customers of government issued postal cards ever since their inception in 1873 when they proved to be a cheap method to carry out the many different forms of correspondence that these institutions required.
+Unfortunately standard size postal cards did not fit into standard sized library index files so libraries often purchased large uncut sheets of postals and then trimmed them down to suit their needs.
+Melvil Dewey relentlessly lobbied the United States Post Office Department for a smaller sized card until this one was officially issued in 1898.

-A Lichtdruck (light struck) is the perfected version of the collotype process as modified by by Max Gemoser in 1868.
-It was still manufactured on a traditional glass plate but it was mounted on a litho-stone (Lichtdruckanstalt) that gave it greater support for a larger press run.
-The process remained in use in Austria and Germany until about 1900 when it was replaced by a more efficient method of printing collotype.
+A Lichtdruck (light struck) is the perfected version of the collotype process as modified by Max Gemoser in 1868.
+It was still manufactured on a traditional glass plate but it was then mounted on a litho-stone (Lichtdruckanstalt) to give it greater support during larger press runs.
+This process remained in use in Austria and Germany until about 1900 when it was replaced by a more efficient method of printing collotype.

 Even in times when most commerce and people were transported by ship, few knew how to swim.
 Countless lives were lost as ships floundered in storms.
 A number of informal volunteer lifesaving systems were eventually set up to help remedy this situation.
-In 1871 some of these were reformed into the U.S. Life Saving Service.
-The number of lifesaving stations was slowly extended from covering only the New England coast to the entire Country.
-Lifesaving stations were built with lookout towers and had six man crews assigned to them.
-They were equipped with surf boats and Lyle guns that could shoot a cable 600 yards to a ship in distress and carry passengers off with a life car or breeches buoy.
+In 1871 some of these were reformed into the U.S. Life Saving Service, which began to establish lifesaving stations on the New England coast.
+Most of these stations were built with lookout towers and had six man crews assigned to them.
+They were equipped with surf boats and Lyle guns that could shoot a cable to a ship in distress and carry passengers off with a life car or breeches buoy.
 The system was later expanded across the country but adapted to regional needs.
 Lifeboat stations were positioned in cities, especially around the Great Lakes.
-In the southern states with warmer weather houses of refuge with a single keeper were set up to provide shelter for the shipwrecked.
+In the southern states with warmer weather, houses of refuge with a single keeper were set up to provide shelter for the shipwrecked.
 In 1915 the Life Saving Service and the Revenue Cutter Service were combined to form the U.S. Coast Guard.
 Many postcards were made depicting lifesaving stations and the surfmen who manned them in practice or in action.
 Postcards also capture similar services from around the world.

 Lightburn is an area of an image that has been noticeably bleached lighter by sunlight than its surrounding areas.
 It is sometimes found on paper items that have been unintentionally masked by mats or the mounting tabs they have been placed under thus causing a varied exposure to sunlight.
 Objects partially laid across paper exposed to sunlight for a long period of time may also cause this effect.
-Lightburn is not to be confused with acid migration, which can also yellow or darken a paper’s surface.
+Lightburn is not to be confused with acid migration, which can also yellow or darken the surface of paper.

 Lightfastness is the measure of a color’s resistance to fade when exposed to light, especially sunlight.
-The ultra-violet end of the electromagnetic spectrum provides high energy that reacts with the compounds that make up colorants causing them to decompose at a higher than normal rate.
+The ultra-violet end of the electromagnetic spectrum provides high energy that tends to react with the compounds that make up colorants, causing them to decompose at a higher than normal rate.
 This can cause a change in color; they usually darken but they can also fade or bleach out completely.
 Since dyes are made up of smaller chemical molecules than pigments, it takes less time for them to break down, making them more prone to fading.
 Colors that light has little effect on are called lightfast.
 Colors that fade rapidly are called fugitive.

 Lignin is a complex polymer found in plant cells that makes up about 25 to 30 percent of the volume of wood.
 Its molecular structure is very unusual and complex making it difficult to separate from cellulose in wood pulp.
 While chemical processing and bleaching of pulp can remove most of the lignin, mechanical pulp used for cheap paper products retains high quantities of it.
 As the sulfur in lignin begins to acidify over time it will destroy any paper it is carried in by turning it yellow and brittle.
 Certain insects also like to feed on lignin, making it an addition danger to paper.
 It is present in most ephemera like postcards that were never designed to last.

 The line block photoengraving technique is a hybrid of intaglio and relief printing.
-It is based on the earlier paniconograph, first introduced by Firmin Gillot as the Gillotype (Gillotage), and refined by his son Charles during the 1870’s and based on the earlier gillotype is a hybrid of intaglio and relief printing.
-A negative of a line drawing is contact printed onto a metal plate that has been photosensitized with an albumin dichromate solution.
+It is based on the earlier paniconograph, first introduced by Firmin Gillot as the Gillotype (Gillotage), and refined by his son Charles during the 1870’s.
+Unlike the earlier version that involved a mechanical transfer, this technique was a pure photomechanical process.
+A negative of a line drawing is first contact printed onto a metal plate that has been photosensitized with an albumin dichromate solution.
 Light hardens this emulsion into an acid resist while non-exposed areas are removed when rinsed in warm water.
-When etched in a bath of acid the metal surrounding the emulsion protected lines is eaten away forming a low relief.
+When etched in a bath of acid, the metal surrounding the emulsion protected lines is eaten away forming a low relief.
 Because acid will undercut the resist, the plate needs to be repeatedly recoated with a special ink that will gently run down the cut sides of the line without stopping further biting until a good depth is formed.
 Unlike intaglio, this plate is then rolled with ink, which will only adhere to its surface, and then it is printed in the same manner as a woodblock.
-As the line block method can only print a single tone all values are created optically, often enhanced through the addition of a wide variety of textures.
-Since these plates are inked in the same fashion as relief prints they were usually adhered to woodblocks to raise their height so they could be used in conjunction with letterpress.
-It was through their use in letterpress that they became known as line blocks or line cuts.
+Since the line block method can only print a single solid tone, all values are created optically, often enhanced through the addition of a wide variety of textures.
+Since these plates are inked in the same fashion as relief prints, they were usually adhered to woodblocks to raise their height so they could be used in conjunction with letterpress.
+It was through their use in letterpress that these impressions became known as line blocks or line cuts.
 Most books and newspapers were printed in letterpress, so line block’s easy adaptation to this medium insured it would become the dominant method of printing illustrations.
-Its use did not stop there as a great many trade cards and postcards would also use line blocks in their production.
+Its use did not stop there as a great number of trade cards and postcards would also use line blocks in their production.